jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (3) A party in whose favour a direction under subsection (2) is given may enforce that direction by filing it in the prescribed form (if any) in a District Court.
 (4) A direction that is filed in the District Court under subsection (3) is enforceable as a judgment of the District Court in its civil jurisdiction.

-**Power of chief executive to register persons as building consent authorities or regional authorities for purposes of this Act**
+**Power of chief executive to register persons as building consent authorities for purposes of this Act**

 ### 191 Chief executive may enter person's name in register of building consent authorities
 The chief executive may, on the application of a person made in accordance with section 194, enter the person's name in the register of building consent authorities kept under section 273(1)(a).